 The pro-choice position says that unborn babies are worth killing because the ends justify the means.
 The baby is worth killing to achieve what the mother wants for her life.
 The pro-choice position says that enemies are worth killing because the ends justify the means.
 It is the right to choose who lives or dies.
 Jesus says this right is not ours.

 You can find support in the Bible for killing enemies in war.
 You can find support in the Bible for the death penalty.
 You can find support in the Bible for abortion.
 You can’t find support from Jesus for killing enemies in war.
 You can’t find support from Jesus for the death penalty.
 You can’t find support from Jesus for abortion.
 (Jesus had to correct a lot of people on these topics.
 Read more here.)

-We are not simply to be pro-birth, Jesus calls us to be consistently pro-life.
+We are not simply to be pro-birth; Jesus calls us to be consistently pro-life.